 And how much of that did you face, which was really PR in the PR handling back in Washington?

-How much of that uh caused you difficulty?
+How much of that caused you difficulty?

-Well, I uh I I raised the question of shooting looters uh in my very first staff meeting, and someone of the members of the staff immediately leaked it to the press and said it was an outrageous thing and I in retrospect I should have nonetheless insisted I should have said look uh I should have just taken the heat in the press for saying shoot the looters.
+Well, I raised the question of shooting looters in my very first staff meeting, and someone of the members of the staff immediately leaked it to the press and said it was an outrageous thing.

-I believe it would have been a much better situation had had we right from the start really cracked down hard on law and order because after all that's what governments are for primarily they've got to at least provide law and order.
+I believe it would have been a much better situation had we, right from the start, really cracked down hard on law and order, because after all, that's what governments are for.

-I uh I have a question regarding the reason why first of all uh it seems that you were put in a position to be the the uh scapegoat for a lot of things that were happening early on and also uh why do you think you were transitioned out of that job that you had that I thought was going along very well even though the odds were at that time even more insurmountable than they may even be today as it seems like night and day.
+And also, why do you think you were transitioned out of that job that you had that I thought was going along very well, even though the odds were at that time even more insurmountable than they may even be today?

-Well uh I I don't know about scapegoating.
+Well, I don't know about scapegoating.

-I mean I take responsibility for the decisions I made.
+I mean, I take responsibility for the decisions I made.

-I stand by them some of them were were not good uh you know I like uh I I must tell you very quickly I have to insert this in case I I miss it.
+You know, I must tell you very quickly, I have to insert this in case I miss it.

-You've uh you've admitted you made some mistakes.
+You've admitted you've made some mistakes.

 Right.